Common Name: Glossy buckthorn

 Impact

 Glossy buckthorn is a serious threat to riparian, wetland, bog, and meadow habitats in Minnesota.
 It can also thrive in a variety of upland landscapes including forested regions where it forms dense, even-aged stands that crowd out native understory species and often completely displaces understory habitats.
 These thick infestations also prevent the natural regeneration of forest tree and shrub species.
-Glossy buckthorn is also a concern to agricultural producers because it can serve as an alternate host for alfalfa mosaic virusoat crown rust and soybean aphid.
+Glossy buckthorn is also a concern to agricultural producers because it can serve as an alternate host for alfalfa mosaic virus, oat crown rust and soybean aphid.

 Prevention and Management

-• A sound management plan is necessary to manage this species and will take a commitment of many years to ensure that the population has been eliminated or at least under control.
-Landowners that work together with their adjacent neighbors and local governments to develop a long-term regional management plan, have the greatest success reducing this species over time.
+- A sound management plan is necessary to manage this species and will take a commitment of many years to ensure that the population has been eliminated or at least under control.
+Landowners that work together with their adjacent neighbors and local governments to develop a long-term regional management plan have the greatest success reducing this species over time.
 Management plans that emphasize native species restoration following treatments have been shown to sustain management well into the future and prevent new populations from developing.
 New infestations are less costly to control and easier to eradicate.
 Once glossy buckthorn becomes well-established on a property, it is expensive to control and requires a significant amount of labor.
-Landowners that live adjacent to or near established glossy buckthorn populations should continually be on the look-out to eradicate seedlings sprouting on their properties.
+Landowners that live adjacent to or near established glossy buckthorn populations should continually be on the lookout to eradicate seedlings sprouting on properties.

-• Foliar, stem injection, basal bark and cut-stem application of herbicides that translocate their active ingredients into the root system can be very effective.
+- Foliar stem injection, basal bark, and cut-stem application of herbicides that translocate their active ingredients into the root system can be very effective.
 Foliar treatments work best on seedlings and immature plants and should be applied early in the growing season.
-Stem injections, basal bark and cut-stem treatments work better on mature plants and can be applied during the late fall when glossy buckthorn is easy to identify (green leaves are still on the plants after other trees are bare) and other forest understory or wetland plants have gone dormant.
+Stem injections, basal bark and cut-stem treatments work better on mature plants and can be applied during late fall when glossy buckthorn is easy to identify (green leaves are still on the plants after other trees are bare) and other forest understory or wetland plants have gone dormant.
 Treatments will need to be administered for several growing seasons until the population is eliminated or under control.
 If using herbicide treatments, check with your local University of Minnesota Extension agent, co-op, or certified landscape care expert for assistance and recommendations.
 There are several businesses throughout the state with certified herbicide applicators that can be hired to perform chemical applications.
 Glossy buckthorn is commonly found in or around riparian and wetland habitats.
 If treating plants near water with herbicide, please be aware of the state pesticide laws and use only products labeled for aquatic use.

-• Glossy buckthorn lifecycle and treatment timing graphic
+- Glossy buckthorn lifecycle and treatment timing graphic